Former Morrisons boss welcomes Higginson appointment as chairman

-LONDON Ken Morrison, the son of the founder and a former boss of Morrisons (MRW.L), has welcomed the appointment of retail veteran Andrew Higginson as the British grocer's next chairman.
+LONDON, July 29 Ken Morrison, the son of the founder and a former boss of Morrisons, has welcomed the appointment of retail veteran Andrew Higginson as the British grocer's next chairman.

-Morrisons, Britain's No. 4 supermarket group, said on Tuesday that Higginson, a former finance director at market leader Tesco (TSCO.L), will replace Ian Gibson when he steps down as chairman in 2015.
+Morrisons, Britain's No. 4 supermarket group, said on Tuesday that Higginson, a former finance director at market leader Tesco, will replace Ian Gibson when he steps down as chairman in 2015.

 Higginson will join the board of Morrisons on October 1 as non-executive deputy chairman and chairman elect.